 Cloth that is not freshly cleaned with unscented detergent can also transport unappealing scents and bacteria.
 This is why most saunas actually forbid any swimsuits, not just recommend not wearing them.

 Scandinavians will also say that not having clothes on makes everyone more equal.

 There are two exceptions.
 Finland’s default is separate male & female rather than everyone together but mixed if all agree.
 You will also find public tourist saunas in Finland that allow or even require swimsuits.
 In the U.S. and somewhat in the UK and Canada people often wear swimsuits though that is slowly changing.

 The default for our sauna is everyone wearing a swimsuit or towel.
 However, if all agree then it may be swimsuit optional.
 We can also setup separate male/female/family times if people want to give it a go in private.

 The sunken sauna patio is fairly well protected (and will be better protected when new plants go in), especially the outdoor shower area.
 So there, the lower level of the house and of course in the sauna and changing/shower you are welcome to wear whatever you do or do not want.
 Beyond these a towel, shorts or swimsuit is a good idea.
 It’s easy to get comfortable walking around or laying in the sun in the sauna patio and then deciding to go for a dip in the lake so be thoughtful 🙂

-If you do wear a swimsuit then one that is fast drying is preferable.
+If you do wear a swimsuit then one that is fast drying and won’t drip is preferable.
 For guys; briefs (‘speedo’) are best but a tight fitting square leg, square cut or boxer (three names for the same thing) is a bit more modest and works well to avoid uncomfortable cold drips.
 Jammers are probably third best with loose trunks or board shorts the worst.

 No Judgement Zone